northbourne/northbourne/README.md

 ### Desired State

-Northbourne provides an interface for configuring hosts by connecting Northbourne directly to a Git repository.
+Northbourne is based around a desired state architecture.
+It provides an interface for configuring hosts by connecting Northbourne agent directly to a Git repository and configuring the hosts – or groups of hosts – how they should look.
 It's designed to parse a manifest file `north.yml`, and to understand forward and rollback transactions based on changes to manifest within Git.
 Rollbacks should be as easy as a `git revert`.

 ### Manual Configuration to IaC Conversion